 I was already planning to write this post when I had time to share this tweet and congratulate Mason.
 I did a video post, but really want to write something too, since this is the kind of stuff that makes me so proud as a teacher — because this is what I want for all of my students!

-After a kick-ass win, Mason took to Check it out here.to share his news.
+After a kick-ass win, Mason took to Twitter to share his news.
+Check it out here.

 At the time of that tweet, he was up roughly $150,000 in two months.
 And I was so happy and proud of him that I had to share his story with you.
 While results aren’t typical, it’s still freakin’ awesome!